logancyang/obsidian-copilot/README.md

 Copilot for Obsidian is a ChatGPT interface right inside Obsidian.
 It has a minimalistic design and is straightforward to use.

 - 💬 ChatGPT UI in Obsidian.
-- 🛠️ Prompt AI with your writing with Copilot commands to get quick results.
+- 🛠️ Prompt AI with your writing using Copilot commands to get quick results.
 - 🚀 Turbocharge your Second Brain with AI.
 - 🧠 Talk to your past notes for insights.